HackTheDinos/Backyard-Expedition-Mobile/readme.md

 # Overview
-Mobile app solution to the Backyard Expedition challenge at Hack the Dinos 2015
+iOS mobile app solution to the Backyard Expedition challenge at Hack the Dinos 2015

 ## Presentation
 The presentation at Hack the Dinos: